cloudbeds/webpack-module-federation-types-plugin/README.md

 This script should not be used in CI as the `build` script, that executes the plugin, already writes the types.

-The main requirement for the tool is the existance of `federation.config.json` file.
+The main requirement for the tool is the existance of a `federation.config.json` file.

 It can be called like so: